guettli/programming-guidelines/README.md

 to think like a wild and stupid animal.
 Even if you have made a mistake or lost some how, no reason not to walk upright.

+There are some romours about "real programmers" and what they do.
+I think "real programmers" use vi and are terrible slow because of the tunnel vision created by too much testosterone.
+Smart developers have friends to talk to.

 ### Don't waste your time with cheap hardeware

 Some people love the [Raspberry